 “Meditation has huge benefits for physical health, such as reduced blood pressure, increased immunity and improved lung function,” says Astor.

 When we allow the body to wind down after exercise — rather than bolting to the grocery store or back to the office — it creates a sense of calmness.
-And studies show that a regular meditation practice can help reduce stress and anxiety for the long term (just like exercise).
+And studies show that a regular meditation practice (just like exercise).

 Combining the two may help provide even greater stress relief.